ehabit/mochadick/content/post/spec/items.md

 ##### Try Pot

-Used to boil down whale blubber into whale oil.
+Used to boil down whale blubber into whale oil.c

 ##### Whale Oil Furnace